jparkerweb/k-batch/README.md

 This will start a local server and open the interface in your browser.
 For more details, see the [Web UI README](webui/README.md).

+#### 🌐 Online Demo of the Web UI can be found here: https://k-batch.dyndns.org/

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.